MAlexJ/spring-boot-heroku-scheduler-app/README.md

 3. PORT - PORT - spring application port, by default - 8081
 4. SCHEDULER_CRONE - job time to execute for standalone running (override by CONFIG_SERVER_URI)
 5. ZIPKIN_PORT - URL to Zipkin distributed tracing system, by default - http://localhost
+    * configuration and Zipkin service is located at the link: https://github.com/MAlexJ/spring-boot-heroku-zipkin-app

 6. CONFIG_SERVER_URI - URL to configuration properties to spring configuration server

 ### Gradle: